wizmo2/zidoo-player/README.md

 ### Manual Install

-1. Copy 'zidoo' folder to '\config\custom_components' (create folder if this is yuor first custom integration)
+1. Copy `zidoo` folder to `\config\custom_components` (create folder if this is yuor first custom integration)
 2. Restart HA

 ### Configuration

 for latest version:

-1. Add 'Zido'o Integration from the 'Configuraion-Integration' menu
+1. Add `Zidoo` Integration from the 'Configuraion-Integration' menu
 2. Add the IP address of player
 3. Enter the Password if you have authentication enabled

 for version 1.1:

-1. Edit your '/config/configuration.yaml' with
+1. Edit your `/config/configuration.yaml` with

 ```
 media_player: